February 2019 North American winter storm

 The February 2019 North American winter storm was one of three powerful winter storms that affected the continent in early February.
 This storm, in particular, paralyzed travel in parts of the Midwest, Northeast as well as Eastern Canada.

 Meteorological history

 An area of low pressure from the Pacific made landfall and tracked towards the Northern Plains by February 11, 2019.
 Afterward, the storm affected the Great Lakes region and the Northeast before heading north into Atlantic Canada and eventually, moving out to sea.

 Impacts

+Western United States

+Heavy snow in central Washington lead to the closures of US Route 2 and Interstate 90.
+Interstate 82 closed in similar areas as well.
+At Seattle–Tacoma International Airport, Alaska Airlines cancelled 1,100 flights and suffered $15 million in losses.
+The winter storm killed 1600 cows in the Yakima Valley.
+In Southern California, Interstate 5 shut down north of Los Angeles due to the inclement weather.

 Northern Plains

 Roads and windshields were coated with ice as a result of a period of freezing drizzle in the Kearney, Nebraska area.